Computer projection of the completed works

 The inside of the tower has been refurbished and new church bells have been installed.
 You should be able to hear them!
 The tower clock will be returned to active service after cleaning and maintainance once other building work is complete.
 The fascinating working mechanism will for the first time be visible to visitors as it will be housed in a new glass display case situated within the tower staircase.

-In the main body of the church, work to transform the narthex (entrance area) and redundant balcony into a new community space is now well underway.
-The balcony has been refloored and new walls and oak panelling have been added to house the lift and a commercial-standard kitchen.
+In the main body of the church, work to transform the narthex (entrance area) and redundant balcony into a new community space is now nearing completion.
+There will be a special service to re-dedicate the church on 30 September at 3.00pm.